Friends of the Council on Aging

 Tracking Senior Center Usage

 The Friends of the GCOA purchased a computerized scanner system to accurately track Senior Center statistics.
-The ID card scanner documents how many seniors come to the Senior Center, which services and activities they use and do as well as how often.
+The ID card scanner documents how many seniors come to the Senior Center, which services and activities they attend, as well as how often.
 Each day, all programs, activities, and services provided at the Senior Center are listed on the computer monitor.
 After scanning their card, the monitor is ready for users to apply which ones they will attend with just a touch of the finger.

 These numbers are essential for applications and reports required to obtain the funding that keeps the Senior Center open and functioning.
 Volunteers can record their service hours; this essential information is vital when applying for grant funding.
 Therefore, it is very important for everyone coming into the Senior Center to register for a scanner card and scan in for each and every event and/or service they use.